raftco/wp-prelaunchr/readme.txt

 = Support =

-Use the WordPress.org forums for community support (note we do not monitor these forums) - We cannot offer support directly for free but if you'd like to pay or donate for support we may be able to help you.
+Use the WordPress.org forums for community support (note we do not personally monitor these forums).

+We cannot offer support directly for free but if you'd like paid support or to provide a donation we can work something out.

 If you spot a bug or want to contribute some code, you can of course log it on [Github](https://github.com/FindingSimple/wp-prelaunchr) instead where I can act upon it more efficiently.